Frequently Asked Questions (FAQs)

 A: f) Amazon's Mechanical Turk (MTurk) for experimentation with the NCSES National Survey of College Graduates (Completed)

 This project included survey methodological experiments to explore whether different ways of asking about sexual identity and gender identity in the college-educated population affected estimates and response distributions.
+The project also explored privacy concerns associated with the potential collection of these data.
 The results from this project informed the question wording used on subsequent exploratory research projects including the NSCG bridge panel.

 g) Asking about Sexual Orientation and Gender Identity (SOGI) in the Spanish-Speaking Community (Current)